willwam845/cryptonotes/rsa/other-interesting-things.md

 ## Null byte padding

-Sometimes, people will use null bytes to pad their message before encrypting it.
+A semi-common CTF challenge is that the person will use null bytes to pad their message before encrypting it.
 This can be broken if the exponent is small enough.

 Let's look at a certain example: